LOUDO56/PyMacroRecord/README.md

 From there, you can move your mouse, click, and type on your keyboard, and everything will be recorded.
 (You can choose what will be recorded.)
 \
 \
-Then, to stop the recording, you simply click on the black square\
+Then, to stop the recording, you simply click on the black square.\
 To play a recording, you just need to click on the green play icon And to stop the playback, press the `f3` key (By default).
-\
-\

 # Showcase